 If CBH denies a request for a service or does not approve it as requested, you can file a Complaint or a Grievance.
 If you file a Complaint or Grievance for denial of an ongoing service, CBH must authorize the service until the Complaint or Grievance is resolved.
-See the Complaints, Grievances, and Fair Hearings section of this Handbook for detailed information on Complaints and Grievances.
+For more detailed information, see Section 7: Complaints, Grievances, and Fair Hearings section of this handbook beginning on page 51.